12enes34/Camera_RC_Car_With_Omni_Mecanum_Wheeled/README.md

 ## Project Summary

 Omni wheels allow the vehicle to move easily in any direction.
-In the project, [ESP32-S3 mini](https://www.espressif.com/en/products/socs/esp32-s3 ) stable motion and data acquisition operations were performed using a microcontroller and various sensors (such as the ADXL345).
+In the project, [ESP32-S3 mini](https://www.espressif.com/en/products/socs/esp32-s3 ) stable motion and data acquisition operations were performed using a microcontroller and various sensors (such as the ADXL345).At the same time, a mobile application has been designed and the vehicle can be controlled from a mobile device.

 ### Features:
 -**Multi-directional movement**: 360 degree rotation, side movements, forward and backward.
 - **Control by joystick**: Easy and precise orientation.
+- **Control via mobile**: Practical use.
 - **Motor control**: Precise adjustments in the direction of movement with the ADXL345 sensor.
 - **Wi-Fi connection**: Wireless control via ESP32.
 - **Real-time data monitoring**: Instant tracking of sensor data.